zgoda/kristall/README.rst

 Future developments:

-* JWT-based resource access control
+* JWT-based resource access control (optional)
-* CORS support
+* CORS support (optional)

 What not
 --------

-* no decorator-based route registration - there's only one way to register routes
+* no decorator-based route registration - there's only one way to register routes and it is explicit
-* no support for any other content type than ``application/json`` on both input and output
+* no built-in support for any other content type than ``application/json`` on both input and output
 * no fancy JSON de/encoding, only builtin :mod:`json` is used in default JSON handling - use schema parsing/validating library eg.
   `Marshmallow <https://marshmallow.readthedocs.io/en/stable/>`_ or